 Props & Accessories

 Any accessory can make your photos get out of fashion quickly.
-Picnic blankets, frames, balloons and modern fancy cars could be trendy now but absolutely out of fashion in a few years, especially in the ancient sceneries of Italy and Tuscany.
-I like keeping the setting clean and simple, so it’s best to include in just the essential.
+Picnic blankets, frames, balloons and modern fancy cars could be trendy now but out of fashion in a few years, especially in the old sceneries of Italy and Tuscany.
+I like keeping the setting clean and simple, so it’s best to include in only the essential.
 Hats and flowers are welcome.